-XVII.
-USE OF PERSONAL XVII.
-USE OF PERSONAL PROTECTIVE EQUIPMENT (PPE) SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0 Analysis made to determine needs and PPE is provided, paid for, and required to use All employees trained in use and maintenance of PPE Employees informed of PPE requirements on each job and are made aware of disciplinary consequences of not using PPE Annual review of program made; re-training required Analysis made to determine needs and PPE is provided, paid for, and required to use Training is provided for use and maintenance of PPE PPE use is encouraged but not provided by employer • Not familiar with PPE SECTION X VII SCORE:
+(VII.
+USE OF PERSONAL PROTECTIVE EQUIPMENT (PPE) SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0 Analysis made to determine needs and PPE is provided, paid for, and required to use All employees trained in use and maintenance of PPE Employees informed of PPE requirements on each job and are made aware of disciplinary consequences of not using PPE Annual review of program made; retraining required Analysis made to determine needs and PPE is provided, paid for, and required to use Training is provided for use and maintenance of PPE PPE use is encouraged but not provided by employer Not familiar with PPE SECTION XVII SCORE

+XVIII.
+PERFORMANCE AUDIT

-SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0 Subjective evaluation made of safety activities to judge if they are effective safety performance level is evaluated at least annually exceeds standards measuring performance Rating is given to each area audited Results are discussed with all employees Subjective evaluation made of safety activities to judge if they are effective Safety performance level is evaluated at least annually Meets standards measuring performance Review safety activities regularly • No review
+SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0

+Subjective evaluation made of safety activities to judge if they Safety performance level is evaluated at least annually Exceeds standards measuring performance Rating is given to each area audited Results are discussed with all employees Subjective evaluation made of safety activities to judge if they Safety performance level is evaluated at least annually Meets standards measuring performance Review safety activities regularly • No review

+SECTION XVIII SCORE:

+XIX.
+SUBSTANCE ABUSE POLICY

-SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0 Company has written policy Policy contains strict rules regarding drug/alcohol use All employees trained in hazards of drug/alcohol use on the job Company pre-employment and post-accident testing Conducts random tests Has employee assistance program Company has written policy Policy contains strict rules regarding drug/alcohol use All employees trained in hazards of drug/alcohol use on the job Company pre-employment and post-accident testing Company has policy Policy contains rules regarding drug/alcohol use • No policy
+SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0

+Company has written policy Policy contains strict rules regarding drug/alcohol use All employees trained in hazards of drug/alcohol use on the job Company pre-employment and post-accident testing Conducts random tests Has employee assistance program Company has written policy Policy contains strict rules regarding drug/alcohol use All employees trained in hazards of drug/alcohol use on the job Company pre-employment and post-accident testing Company has policy Policy contains rules regarding drug/ alcohol use No policy

+SECTION XIX SCORE:

-XX.
-RECORDKEEPING Companies with 10 or less employees are not required to maintain an OSHA 300 log.
-If this applies to you, please score yourself using the criteria listed that DO NOT REFERENCE the OSHA 300.
-SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0 OSHA 300 log maintained according to OSHA requirements (if required) Records are kept on accident investigations, inspections, and First Aid treatment Records are kept on safety training orientations, hazards, and employee absences Post previous year's OSHA Form 300A Summary of Work-Related Injuries and Illnesses log during month of February OSHA 300 log maintained according to OSHA requirements (if required) Records are kept on accident investigations, inspections, and First Aid treatment Not required to keep information for OSHA 300 log No records kept of injuries and accidents SECTION XX SCORE:
+SCORE: 9 SCORE: 6 SCORE: 3 SCORE: 0

+OSHA 300 log maintained according to OSHA requirements (if required) Records are kept on accident investigations, inspections, and First Aid treatment Records are kept on safety training orientations, hazards, and employee absences Post previous year's OSHA Form 300A Summary of Work-Related Injuries and Illnesses log during month of February OSHA 300 log maintained according to OSHA requirements (if required) Records are kept on accident investigations, inspections, and First Aid treatment Not required to keep information for OSHA 300 log No records kept of injuries and accidents

+SECTION XX SCORE: